 Upstream from Tromostovje sits the renovated, modern, see-through footbridge with underfloor heating.

 This bridge connects Ribji Trg/ Fishmarket square under the Ljubljana Castle to the Gerber stairway on the left river bank, right above Makalonca harbor.

 Čevljarski Most – Cobblers’ or Shoemakers Bridge

-Different sized pillars topped with stone balls or lamps gives the bridge a uniquely dynamic appearance.
-On Sundays the riverbank starting at the Cobbler’s Bridge, turn into a flea market, where you might find a piece of history.
+Different-sized pillars topped with stone balls or lamps give the bridge a uniquely dynamic appearance.
+On Sundays, the riverbank starting at the Cobbler’s Bridge turns into a flea market, where you might find a piece of history.

 Šentjakobski Most – Saint Jacob’s Bridge

 Named by the church of St. Jacob nearby, this bridge is the first which was upgraded with reinforced concrete for military purposes back in 1915.
 Nowadays, it is used for motorized traffic.
 Continuing upstream by the riverside takes you to the Hradecky Bridge.